flet-dev/website/docs/extend/integrating-existing-flutter-packages.md

 Flet extension that integrates 3rd-party Flutter package consists of the following parts:

-1. Flet Dart package
+1. Flet Dart package.

-2. Flet Python control
+2. Flet Python control.

-Flet Dart package contains Flutter widget ...
-(Feodor)
+The Flet Dart package includes a mechanism to create Flutter widgets based on control names returned by the Control's `_get_control_name()` function.
+This mechanism iterates through all third-party packages and returns the first matching widget.

 Flet Python control is a Python class that you will use in your Flet program.